Trump's Budget Slashes Climate Change Funding

 Previously, the Trump administration had sent somewhat mixed signals about climate change.
 Trump himself had described climate change as a hoax, but he also said he had an open-mind toward efforts to control it.
 Secretary of State Rex Tillerson has acknowledged climate change, while EPA Administrator Scott Pruitt has questioned whether CO2 is causing the globe to warm.

-In a press briefing on Thursday, Mick Mulvaney, the head of Trump's Office of Management and Budget, was unequivocal about the administration's attitude towards the issue.
+In a press briefing Thursday, Mick Mulvaney, the head of Trump's Office of Management and Budget, was unequivocal about the administration's attitude toward the issue.

 "We're not spending money on that anymore," Mulvaney said when asked about climate funding.
 "We consider that to be a waste of your money to go out and do that."